Bulk-Buy Savings Calculator & Inventory Logistics Model

 A: Be honest about your historical usage.
 If you use one roll of paper towels a week and buy a pack of 52, your "Inventory Holding Period" for the Space Tax is 12 months.

-This calculator/tool is for personal DIY and event planning estimation only.
+This calculator/tool is for personal DIY purposes only.
 Results are approximate and actual needs may vary by product or condition.
 Definitive Calc is not liable for shortages, overages, or any outcomes.
 Always verify estimates with a qualified professional.